FAIR BOOK

 DIRECTORS:

-1 year: Elaine Smyth, Angela Teeter, Jamie Loveday-Wight, Dave Meslin, Jess Walker, Jeff Sicard
+1 year: Elaine Smyth, Jamie Loveday-Wight, Dave Meslin

 2 year: Reuben McCallum, Ruth Ann Hellyer, Trinity Bechan